COVID 19 - Return to school

 - Different exits/entrances have been allocated to different classes to ensure safety.

 - Parents will not be allowed in the building or playground in order to keep each bubble separate.

 Will the teachers enforce social distancing between children?

-- The concept of social distancing is not really familiar to children, but we have taken steps to make it part of their new environment so that they have no need for close contact.
+- The concept of social distancing is familiar to children.
+We have taken steps to make it part of their environment so that they have no need for close contact.

 - The classrooms have been organised to facilitate social distancing.
 At playtime children will be encouraged to play non-contact games.
-The teachers will be understanding if the children are unclear of the expectations.
+The teachers will be understanding if the children, particularly the younger ones, are unclear of the expectations.

 How will the children move around the building?

 - Children will move around the specified areas in their bubble, following the 2-metre rule.
 They will be sent to the toilet one at a time, emphasising good hand hygiene.
 Toilets will be disinfected several times during the day.